-Glenn Tyranski, a dedicated alumnus, mentor, and board member, has been selected as the fourth recipient of the Rev. James Lackenmier, C.S.C., Award for Achievement and Leadership.
-The award will be presented at a ceremony to be held Thursday, October 19, at the New York Athletic Club.
+Thomas R. Smith, dedicated alumnus from the class of 1977, student mentor and long-time member of the King’s College Board of Directors, has been selected as the 2018 recipient of the Rev. James Lackenmier C.S.C., Award for Achievement and Leadership.
+The award will be presented at a ceremony to be held Thursday, October 18, at the Union League of Philadelphia.

 Tom is the vice president of Finance for Campbell’s Snacks and International business, where he has fiscal responsibility for nearly 50-percent of the company’s global revenues.
 In addition, he is overseeing the financial integration of the recent $6.1 billion Snyder’s-Lance acquisition—the largest in the company’s history.

 After earning his B.S. in Accounting, cum laude, from King’s College, Tom began his career as an auditor at Coopers & Lybrand.
 Then, in 1981, Tom joined The Campbell Soup Company in Camden, NJ, where he has steadily advanced through increasing levels of financial and management responsibilities to where he currently leads a global team of more than 300 finance professionals.